[Skynet] The hook method for malloc in skynet

 int posix_memalign(void **memptr, size_t alignment, size_t size);

 Although there are function names, they are still replaced by preprocessor.
-To verify this, we can check whether skynet_malloc
+To verify this, we can check whether skynet_malloc is replaced by malloc by processing a source file with preprocessor.

-is a good example, we can run the following command:
+The skynet_mq.c is a good example, we can run the following command:

 1